luftj/MaRE/README.md

 # MaRE

-Geoference map images by extracting water symbols and aligning them with OpenStreetMap.
+Automatically geoference map images by extracting symbols and aligning them with OpenStreetMap.

 ---